outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - they think power is 'ability to abuse without being abused back', which is just luck & lack of structures designed to punish every criminal, so really they are worshipping random (equal probability of outcomes), a far simpler concept, not power
           - the definition route of power (in relation to social interactions, on the 'social interface') is actually 'being depended on', which very few people would want once they knew that
           - if we punished every criminal immediately as soon as they do a crime, or prevent all crime by identifying intent by brain scans, thats just manually assigning rewards/costs & using rewards/costs to force behavior, so there is no meaning of good behavior, because we created a reward for being good so good actions might just be to get the reward, rather than to be good
-            - rather than doing this, we should distribute intelligence, so that everyone can make good decisions & solve problems without attacking innocent people, and without being totally controlled by rewards/costs, because smart people can justify doing the right thing with logic or other methods, even when there is no good feeling associated with it (or bad feeling associated with not doing it)
+            - rather than doing this, we should distribute intelligence, so that everyone can make good decisions & solve problems without attacking innocent people, and without being totally controlled by rewards/costs, because smart people can justify doing the right thing with logic/potential or other methods, even when there is no good feeling associated with it (or bad feeling associated with not doing it)
+            - if we can push humanity over the rainbow of the intelligence deficit, society will be efficient & problems will be solved much more quickly
+              - once that happens, people can build interesting new games & tools like gene-editing tech to add superpowers and we may even attract aliens who need our technology

     - examples of connecting/equating opposing/conflicting perspectives